nandunair99/nandunair99/README.md

 - 👋 Hi, I’m @nandunair99
-- 👀 I’m trying to make life easier with a laptop, internet and excitement for programming
+- 👀 I’m trying to make life easier with a laptop, internet and love for coding
 - 🌱 I’m currently learning machine learning and data structures
 - 💞️ I’m looking to collaborate on anything that adds value
 - 📫 nandu.99.nair@gmail.com